zenGate-Global/winter-cardano-contracts/README.md

 These are the main requirements the contracts need to fulfil:

 - Allow minting and burning of singleton
-- Preserve datum data during recreation
+- Preserve certain datum data during recreation
 - Allow authorized addresses to interact with contract
 - Allow destruction of contract